 - In 2017, Our Place Waldorf served 6,498 guests, including more than 1,750 children, for an average of more than 100 guests per week.

-- In 2018, Our Place Waldorf continues to grow, and in October 2018, the Soup Kitchen will begin serving on a third night, each Friday at the Calvary United Methodist Church.
+- In 2018, Our Place Waldorf continued to grow, and in October 2018, the Soup Kitchen began serving on a third night, each Friday at the Calvary United Methodist Church.

 This growth is evidence that Our Place Waldorf is on its way to ultimately achieving Veronica and Deanna’s vision of serving all Charles County residents who are in need.